Octanitrocuban/Earthquake-location/README.md

 For this method, I used the xgboost librabry from Distributed (Deep) Machine Learning Community (DMLC) XGBoost [https://xgboost.readthedocs.io/en/latest/index.html].
 For the booster type, I used `dart` intorduced by Korlakai Vinayak and Gilad-Bachrach.

 I first created train, valid and test data with `create_data.py` script.
-I used 20 cut per space dimensions (resulting in $20^{3}$ cells of 50 meters width), witch I have randomly splited between the train, valid and test set with 70%, 15% and 15% respectively.
-Then for each cell I sample it by creating 10 random earthques located in them.
-After that it compute the time travel for all of the stations and add noise proportionally to this time travelling.
-Finally it compute the relative arrival time with the stations number 4 (index 3) compared to the other.
-The fourth station beeing the closet to the center of the network.
-In the end I had 56 000 samples in train, 12 000 in valid and 12 000 in test.
+It use Bridson algorithm to run a 3d poisson disc sampling to generate earthquakes positions.
+I used a minimum distance of 10 meters with a trick on the distance to ensure that it is well respected.
+The travel time are computed for the stations with adding normal noise proportionally to this time travel.
+The detecting time are processed to become relative with the most centered station (the 4th one, index 3).
+The samples are then randomly splited between the train, valid and test set with 70%, 15% and 15% respectively.
+Finally the earthquakes and stations positions are normalized.
+It makes 84 655 train, 18 140 valid and 18 141 test samples.

 The data to predict will be the x, y and z position of the earthquakes.
-The input data will be the relative arrival time and if asked for the position of the stations.
+The input data will be the relative arrival time and the position of the stations.

 ### Plots: